Deferred payments – paying for care costs from the value of your house

 Ending the agreement

-Get advice about paying for your care
+Get independent advice about paying for your care

 You can call our free advice service, HertsHelp: